-Steve Hewlett was a documentary film maker, programme editor, television executive, media commentator, newspaper columnist, television presenter and Radio 4 broadcaster.
-He was above all, a journalist: a forensic, passionate, fearless story teller with a talent for communicating the most complex of stories in the most accessible way possible.
+Steve Hewlett was a documentary filmmaker, programme editor, television executive, media commentator, newspaper columnist, television presenter and Radio 4 broadcaster.
+He was above all, a journalist: a forensic, passionate, fearless storyteller with a talent for communicating the most complex of stories in the most accessible way.

 After being diagnosed with cancer in 2016 Steve documented the impact of the disease through a series of candid interviews with Eddie Mair on Radio 4’s PM programme.
-It connected with listeners in a way that no-one on the programme had expected and he continued to record these interviews until his death in February 2017.
+It connected with listeners in a way that nobody had expected and he continued to record these interviews until his death in February 2017.

-Steve also chaired Sheffield Documentary Festival and was a visiting professor at Salford University.
+Steve also chaired the Sheffield Documentary Festival and was a visiting professor at Salford University.

 Click here to find out more about the RTS Television Production Bursary or the Steve Hewlett Scholarship, or to donate to the Steve Hewlett Memorial Fund, click the buttons below.